p2-inc/keycloak-orgs/README.md

 ### Data

-We've adopted the same model that Keycloak uses for making the organization data available to the application.
-There is a custom SPI that makes the [OrganizationProvider](tbd) available.
+We've adopted a similar model that Keycloak uses for making the Organization data available to the application.
+There is a custom SPI that makes the [OrganizationProvider](src/main/java/io/phasetwo/service/model/OrganizationProvider.java) available.
 The methods provided are:
 ```java
   OrganizationModel createOrganization(
       RealmModel realm, String name, String domain, UserModel createdBy);